HL7/bulk-data/input/pagecontent/export.md

 ##### Response - Success

+The Data Provider SHALL return a successful kick-off response with:

-- HTTP Status Code of `202 Accepted`
+- HTTP status `202 Accepted`
 - `Content-Location` header with the absolute URL of an endpoint for subsequent status requests (polling location)

-- When a Prefer header value of `separate-export-status` is provided in the kickoff request and supported by the Data Provider, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
+When a Prefer header value of `separate-export-status` is provided in the kickoff request and supported by the Data Provider, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
 These may be provided as comma-delimited values or the header may be repeated for each value.

-- Optionally, a FHIR `OperationOutcome` resource in the body in JSON format
+The Data Provider MAY include a FHIR `OperationOutcome` resource in the body in JSON format.

 ##### Response - Error (e.g., unsupported search parameter)

+The Data Provider SHALL return an error response with:

-- HTTP Status Code of `4XX` or `5XX`
+- HTTP status `4XX` or `5XX`
-- The body SHALL be a FHIR `OperationOutcome` resource in JSON format
+- FHIR `OperationOutcome` resource in the body in JSON format

 If a Data Provider wants to prevent a Data Consumer from beginning a new export before an in-progress export is completed, it SHOULD respond with a `429 Too Many Requests` status and a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header, following the rate-limiting advice for "Bulk Data Status Request" below.